sbarthelemy/collada-dom/Readme.txt

 |  +--...
 |
 +--viewer
-|  +-bin                    The application binary that uses all software libraries above to make a Collada document viewer
+|  +-bin                    The application binary that uses all software libraries above to make a COLLADA document viewer
-|     +-samples.zip         Compressed art assets and shaders used by Collada Viewer
+|     +-samples.zip         Compressed art assets and shaders used by COLLADA Viewer
 |
 |  +-make
 |     +-common.mk